vmware-archive/kubewatch/README.md

 # rc, po and svc will be stopped from being watched
 $ kubewatch resource remove --rc --po --svc
 ```

+## Namespaces

+If a specific set of namespaces need to be applied to the filter, that can be done with the namepace configuration as shown in the [example config ](examples/conf/kubewatch.conf.multiple.namespaces.yaml).

+This functionality can be useful for clusters where one is not admin and is merely a tennant.

 # Build